 The Alien Emergency Medical (AEM) Program is coverage for individuals who do not meet citizenship or immigration status requirements, or for qualified individuals who have not met the 5-year immigration bar, and have a qualifying medical condition.

-- The individual must be categorically relatable to a Medicaid program, but not eligible for the Medicaid program solely due to immigration status requirements (which program an individual is related to determines whether they follow the MAGI or Classic Medicaid eligibility rules and application processing); and
+- Meet eligibility requirements of an Apple Health program, but not be eligible for full coverage due to Citizenship and immigration status guide (which program an individual is related to determines whether they follow the MAGI or Classic Medicaid eligibility rules and application processing); and

-- Have a qualifying emergency medical condition (must have or need at least one of the following):
+- Have a qualifying emergency medical condition, including one of the following:

-- 182-507-0120: Alien Medical for Dialysis and Cancer Treatment – The qualifying services must be needed to treat the qualifying condition of cancer, acute renal failure, or end stage renal disease, or be anti-rejection medication.
+- Alien Medical for Dialysis and Cancer Treatment – The qualifying services must be needed to treat the qualifying condition of cancer, acute renal failure, or end stage renal disease, or be antirejection medication.
 These services do not need to be provided in a hospital setting.

-Income and resource limits are the same as for the program to which the AEM applications are categorically relatable.
+Income and resource limits are the same as the program the individual is categorically relatable.
 See Apply for or renew coverage for more details.